ENCCS/vasp-best-practices/content/tools.md

     mycalc = py4vasp.Calculation.from_file("/path/to/your/file/vaspout.h5")

+or go to the folder in the notebook via

+    cd /path/to/your/calculation/folder/here
+    mycalc = py4vasp.Calculation.from_path(".")

 Here below a few examples are shown.
 For a much more detailed description, refer to the [py4vasp page](https://www.vasp.at/py4vasp/latest/) and also see some [example of tutorials using py4vasp from the VASP developers](https://www.vasp.at/tutorials/latest/).

 Examples for plotting density of states (DOS)